SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 account such constraints.

-The  lists of  valid vertex  and  event generators  for each  geometry variant options can  also be dynamically browsed  through the Bayeux's `flsimulate-configure` program  (with builtin  GUI mode of  your Bayeux setup).
+The  lists of  valid vertex  and  event generators  for each  geometry variant  options   can  also   be  dynamically  browsed   through  the `flsimulate-configure` program  (with builtin GUI mode  of your Bayeux setup).

 To get help from the command line, run: